 Normally, it’s necessary to take the child to a family psychologist or therapist.
 This will help them overcome their fear and strengthen the relationship between parents and children.

 You may be interested in reading: Nourishing Children with Love and Starves Their Fears

 5. Low academic performance

 The lack of attention and affection in children can result in learning disorders and lack of motivation when doing homework.
-According to several psychologists, children who have emotional deprivation have language problems and poor academic performance.
+According to research conducted at the University of Babahoyo, children who have emotional deprivation have language problems and poor academic performance.

 They usually take longer than other children to develop language and have few social skills.
 They censor their emotions and usually evade any kind of affection with those around them.

 Some parents choose to let the “digital nanny” take care of their children.
 This tendency to let children get distracted by electronic devices or watching television creates an impersonal parenting method.
 Unfortunately, little ones often get enveloped in a technological bubble that leaves human interaction aside.
 And, over time, it also causes them to become dependent on these devices.